vaibhavshaw/URLShortener/README.md

 Description:

-This Application takes in a URL and generates a code of alphanumeric characters of size six.
+This Application takes in a URL and generates a code in alphanumeric characters of size six.

 After generating the code it maps the generated code with the provided URL in the MongoDB database.